himehul/AtilQ-Sales-Insight-Dashboard/README.md

    #

    #
 This comprehensive Power BI dashboard provides valuable insights into sales performance, enabling stakeholders to delve deeper into the reasons behind the decline and strategize accordingly.
-Further analysis and exploration can uncover actionable steps to revitalize AtliQ Hardware's revenue trajectory.